 Following a relaxed lunch near the Kasbah, continue your journey to Ouarzazate, often referred to as the Hollywood of North Africa, due to its role as a filming location for numerous Hollywood blockbusters and popular TV series, including Lawrence of Arabia, The Mummy, and Babel.
 Explore the Atlas Studio and visit the Taourirt kasbah, once a palace of the Glaoui dynasty.
 Subsequently, venture into the Sahara, passing through a picturesque landscape adorned with palm trees and rose fields in Kalaat M’gouna.
 Conclude your day by checking into your hotel within the spectacular Boumalne dades Canyon, an area characterized by its unique scenery where lush green valleys give way to surreal rock formations sculpted by the relentless forces of the wind.

 ◈ Meals: Dinner

-As soon as you arrive at the popular dunes of Erg Chebbi, one of the world’s iconic landscapes, with towering dunes up to 500ft in height, ride camels to your campsite.
-Taking in the charming scenery of the sand dunes surrounding you along the way.
-Make sure to catch the sunset in the heart of the desert.
-In addition to that, enjoy a nice dinner, listen to traditional Berber music, spend an amazing night under the stars, and digest the desert in all its beauty that will give you remarkable memories of the desert trip exploring.
+Upon your arrival at the renowned Erg Chebbi dunes, an iconic landscape with towering dunes reaching heights of up to 500 feet, embark on a camel ride to your campsite.
+Enjoy the enchanting scenery of the surrounding sand dunes during the journey and be sure to catch the sunset in the heart of the desert.
+Additionally, relish a delightful dinner, listen to traditional Berber music, spend a memorable night under the starry sky, and absorb the desert’s unparalleled beauty, creating lasting memories of your desert exploration.

 ◈ Overnight: Merzouga Desert